Areas of Interest & Expertise

 Current Research & Projects

 Native American writers from Oklahoma are on the cutting edge of literature and film, advancing stories of life in urban, cosmopolitan environments to new readers and audiences across the world.
 And yet, so far studies of urban Indian literature have either insufficiently treated or completely overlooked Oklahoma writers.
 This project aims to correct that oversight.
-I argue that the writers and filmmakers of my study--LeAnne Howe, Joy Harjo, Sterlin Harjo, Jennifer Foerster, and Lynn Riggs--render cities as homelands, not as diasporic places, because of their ancestral origins in the Southeast U.S. These writers do not foreground the legacy of the Urban Relocation Program in their creative treatments of city life.
+I argue that the writers and filmmakers of my study--LeAnne Howe, Joy Harjo, Sterlin Harjo, Lynn Riggs, and others--render cities as homelands and do not foreground the legacy of the Urban Relocation Program in their creative treatments of city life.
 While Relocation did have a tremendous impact on Native peoples of Oklahoma, especially those from tribes in the western part of the state, the writers in my study refer to the historical, ceremonial, and creative significance of cities that are related to their tribal cultures for reasons other than Relocation.
 Three cities, New Orleans, Tulsa, and Santa Fe, are case studies for this unique writing by Native Oklahomans, which connects urban homelands in Oklahoma and beyond and reveals the need for a new methodology of urban Indian studies.

 Books and Edited Volumes: